We have set out some guidance below should you wish to make a complaint about the way in which your PPI policy was sold.

 The 8% statutory interest payable to you is treated as income which, in line with HM Revenue & Customs (HMRC) requirements, is taxable.
 If you believe you are exempt from paying tax please contact HMRC directly.

 I have heard that the RBS Group and other Banks’ will write to customers who purchased PPI products.
 What does this mean?

-Both the RBS Group and the FSA have some concerns regarding the way that PPI was sold to some customers.
+Both the RBS Group and the Financial Conduct Authority (FCA) have some concerns regarding the way that PPI was sold to some customers.
 Where there may be grounds for concern, we will proactively write to customers offering to review the product sale.

 Will all customers who had PPI receive a letter?

-No. We will write to customers where we and the FSA agree there is a material risk that our sales process was not followed correctly.
+No. We will write to customers where we and the FCA agree there is a material risk that our sales process was not followed correctly.

 If I receive a letter what do I have to do?